-A representative example-based method for verb sense disambiguation was proposed by Kurohashi and Nagao (Kurohashi's method) (Kurohashi and Nagao, 1994).
-Their method uses an example database containing examples of collocations as in figure 1.
 Figure 1 shows a fragment of the entry associated with the Japanese verb toru.
-As with most words, the verb toru has multiple senses, examples of which are "to take/steal," "to attain," "to subscribe" and "to reserve."
+As with most words, the verb toru has multiple senses, examples of which are "to take/steal", "to attain", "to subscribe" and "to reserve".
 The database gives one or more case frame(s) associated with the verbs for each of their senses.
-In Japanese, a complement of a verb, which is a constituent of the case frame of the verb, consists of a noun phrase (case filler) followed by a case marker such as ga (nominative) or o (accusative).
+In Japanese, a complement of a verb, which is a constituent of the case frame of the verb, consists of a noun phrase (case filler) followed by a case marker suffix such as ga (nominative) or wo (accusative).
 The database has an example set of case fillers for each case.
 As shown in figure 1, examples of a complement can be considered as an extensional description of the selectional restriction on it.

 The task considered in this paper is "to interpret" a verb in an input sentence, i.e. to choose one sense from a set of candidate senses of the verb.
 Given an input sentence, Kurohashi's method interprets the verb in the input by computing semantic similarity between the input and examples.
 For this computation, Kurohashi's method experimentally uses the Japanese word thesaurus Bunruigoihyo (National-Language Research Institute, 1964).
 As with most thesauruses, the length of the path between two words in Bunruigoihyo is expected to reflect the similarity between them.
-Figure 2 illustrates a fragment of Bunruigoihyo including some of the nouns in figure 1.
+Figure 2 illustrates a fragment of Bunruigoihyo including nouns associated with the nominative and the accusative in figure 1 respectively.

 Let us take the example sentence (1).